 While the processes for alternative teacher certification programs vary, individuals looking to take this route must already have a bachelor's degree.
 Certification programs generally require additional coursework in education and teaching.

 For individuals who do not already hold a bachelor's degree, a traditional teacher certification or accelerated online teaching certificate program may work best.
-To become a classroom teacher, a bachelor's degree and teaching certification is needed in almost every state.
+To qualify as a classroom teacher, a bachelor's degree and teaching certification is needed in almost every state.

 The BLS predicts job growth of 12 percent for teachers between 2008 and 2018.
 Earning credentials in fields with a teaching shortage can help applicants compete better in the marketplace.
 Individuals qualified to teach ESL, math, science, and special education may face the best job prospects, according to data complied by The Office of Public Education.

 Nationwide, elementary school teachers had a median annual wage of $50,510 in 2009, the BLS reports, while secondary school teachers earned a median wage of $52,200.

 4. Certificate Programs in Nursing

 Most people who research the job market for any reason are well aware that registered nurses occupy one of the highest-demand professional sectors in today's economy.
 But pay for nurses can vary significantly depending on experience, place of employment, and geographic region.
 Level of education can make a difference as well.

 According to blogger Bill Wilinski, who also serves as Vice President of Nursing Recruitment for Martin, Fletcher, those certifications that allow RNs to act as mid-level providers or assist in the operating room are at a premium.
 The following are some examples of such certifications: